Knowledge is power – Premature ovarian failure facts

 Other things that can cause premature ovarian failure are autoimmune conditions, Turner’s syndrome, prior multiple ovarian surgeries and heavy smoking.
 Many times, the cause is idiopathic, which essentially means that the cause is unidentifiable with current tests and knowledge.

 The important thing to remember is that in young women with POF, it is important to start hormone replacement therapy (HRT) to protect against osteoporosis and cardiovascular disease.
 The woman should take these hormones at least until natural age of menopause is reached.
 At that point, doctors can reassess the indications for HRT in the woman.

 Getting the right fertility treatment for POF

 For the purposes of fertility, women with POF typically have to use donor eggs.
-Although, in some women with POF, occasional spontaneous ovulation and pregnancy can occur, this is exceedingly rare.
-Donor egg remains the best option.
+Although, in some women, occasional spontaneous ovulation and pregnancy can occur.
+However, this is exceedingly rare.
+As a result, donor eggs remains the best option.
 Diagnosis of premature ovarian failure is made by clinical history of absent periods and significantly elevated levels of the hormone FSH in the serum.

 Contact us to learn more and schedule an appointment.